BINF-6310L-8310L-Spring25/Problem_set_06_Bayes_2/README.md

 ## Question E4

-Does the prior have a strong impact on your point estimate?
+Does the prior have a strong impact on your point estimate of the true frequency?